Vinayak-100ni/Scenario_based-_-Q-A/Ai&llm-deployment.md

 ## 1. Deployment vs StatefulSet
 **Question:** What's the difference between Deployment and StatefulSet?

-**Answer:** Deployment is used for stateless applications where pods are interchangeable and can scale freely.
+Deployment is used for stateless applications where pods are interchangeable and can scale freely.
 StatefulSet is used for stateful applications where each pod requires a stable identity, persistent storage, and ordered deployment.